pingcap/docs/br/backup-and-restore-faq.md

 ## What should I do if the error message `could not read local://...:download sst failed` is returned during data restoration?

-When restoring data, each node must have access to **all** backup files (SST files).
+When you restore data, each node must have access to **all** backup files (SST files).
 By default, if `local` storage is used, you cannot restore data because the backup files are scattered among different nodes.
 Therefore, you have to copy the backup file of each TiKV node to the other TiKV nodes.

 It is recommended to mount an NFS disk as a backup disk during backup.
 For details, see [Back up a single table to a network disk](/br/backup-and-restore-use-cases.md#back-up-a-single-table-to-a-network-disk-recommended).